-According to Florida Statute §95.11, the statute of limitations in bicycle accident cases is generally four years.
+According to Florida Statute §95.11, the statute of limitations in bicycle accident cases is generally two years.
 If a plaintiff does not have a case in court within this time limit, the court may dismiss their case.
 This applies equally to a case that seeks payment through settlement.
 Our attorneys in Florida can help someone hit by a car file their pedestrian accident case within the statutory deadline.

 Will the Case Need to Go to Trial?

 Many people assume that to collect appropriate compensation for their losses, they will need to ask a jury to render a verdict after a trial.
 While this is an option for injured pedestrians, there may be other ways to collect damages following an accident such as this one.
 Civil courts in Florida have the jurisdiction to hear cases that allege negligence as the source of a personal injury.
 However, this is not always the preferred method of seeking damages.

 In some situations, an injured pedestrian may be able to collect a settlement award through an insurance company.
 In some cases, this is possible without having to even file a complaint in court.
 Every driver in Florida must carry an insurance policy that provides coverage for any bodily injury that a carrier may inflict on another.
 These policies may cover the costs of medical care, emotional traumas, and lost earnings.

 A Florida attorney at Kogan & DiSalvo can explain why this form of compensation may be more beneficial in some pedestrian accident cases.
 When pursing an insurance claim, the process may be much simpler, and the resulting award may be fairer.
 Additionally, a court case can be unpredictable and may take months or even years to get to trial.